rom-rb/rom-rb.org/source/4.0/learn/introduction/active-record.html.md

 ^

 ^
-  Both frameworks have many similar API's but philosophically they are completely different.
+  Both frameworks have many similar APIs but philosophically they are completely different.
 In this guide, we attempt to highlight these differences and provide context for why we chose a different path.
 That is not to say ROM is better than ActiveRecord or vise-versa, it's that they're different and